oracle/terraform-provider-oci/website/docs/r/apm_apm_domain.html.markdown

 * `freeform_tags` - Simple key-value pair that is applied without any predefined name, type or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `id` - Unique identifier that is immutable on creation.
 * `is_free_tier` - Indicates if this is an Always Free resource.
+* `log_group_id` - The OCID of the Log Analytics log group to which the data uploaded to this APM domain will be mapped to.
 * `state` - The current lifecycle state of the APM domain.
 * `time_created` - The time the APM domain was created, expressed in RFC 3339 timestamp format.
 * `time_updated` - The time the APM domain was updated, expressed in RFC 3339 timestamp format.